Naufal828/Haswell-Hackintosh-RX460/README.md

 **IMPORTANT NOTES**
-1.Before you use this efi, configure smbios on config.plist and make sure you have your bios settings.
+1.Before you use this efi, configure smbios on config.plist and make sure you have your bios settings.;
-2.This EFI Tested on monterey 12.3.1 and 12.4 work perfectly.
+2.This EFI Tested on monterey 12.3.1 and 12.4 work perfectly. ;
-3.and for those of you who use an amd gpu, to stream netflix via safari use smbios without an igpu, like imacpro 1.1 or macpro 7.1
+3.and for those of you who use an amd gpu, to stream netflix via safari use smbios without an igpu, like imacpro 1.1 or macpro 7.1;
-5. for asus b85m-g motherboard users who want front panel headphones to work use alcid 11
+5. for asus b85m-g motherboard users who want front panel headphones to work use alcid 11;

 - [Platfrom Info ](https://dortania.github.io/OpenCore-Install-Guide/config.plist/haswell.html#platforminfo)